 It’s possible that some families and parents have a negative impression of museums (museum = boring) so it’s the last thing they think of when it comes to a family bonding destination, but once they give Museo Pambata a try like we did, I’m sure they will realize that Museo Pambata isn’t that kind of museum at all.

 There are areas for improvement certainly, but it doesn’t mean to say that we didn’t enjoy our visit.
-We had a great time – this won’t be the last!
-Also looking at you next, The Mind Museum 😉
+On the contrary!
+We stayed until closing time.
+This won’t be the last, Museo Pambata!